michaelhuettermann/otello/oci/README.md

 When you download the agent from Maven central as documented, please note, the most recent agent version might be newer than the version that is mentioned as part of the detailed how-to on that web page inside OCI.
 Once the agent (jar) is downloaded, provision it with the parameter of data key, service name and destination.
 The data key is the key you created while setting up the APM domain.
-The service name is your choice (to later link to it), and you now must reference the data uploas endpoint that is listed in the domain overview as destination endpoint to stream data to.
+The service name is your choice (to later link to it), and you now must reference the data upload endpoint that is listed in the domain overview as destination endpoint to stream data to.
 You can double-check the successful provisioning by watching console output and the newly created folder named oracle-apm-agent inside your OCI instance's working directory.